DISLMcGill/Ege-Pandas-Generator/README(2).md

 	-large variation in number of False merged queries -if possible, make the input format for the relational schema more convenient (perhaps use PySimpleGUI)

--TODO: in the execution metrics, include query complexity and # of each type of operation